-Bear in mind that it can take up to two weeks to open an account so you need to make sure you have enough money on arrival to last until then.
+It can take up to two weeks to open an account, so you need to make sure you have enough money on arrival to last until then.

-Before opening an account take into consideration the basic features such as overdraft limits, interest rates and bank fees and compare them with other providers.
+Before opening an account take consider the basic features, such as overdraft limits, interest rates and bank fees and compare them with other providers.
 Shop around and choose the account best suited to your needs.

-To open an account you will need to visit the local branch of the bank you have chosen.
+To open an account, visit the local branch of the bank you have chosen.
 Certain documents confirming your identity will be required such as:

 - your passport and/or visa